-There are two messages to be learned from this.
-First, we understand from this study that complex structure in language does not appear at the moment of the inception of language, even at the point where the language functions effectively within a community.
-The second message is that different types of linguistic structure develop complexity in parallel as a language matures -- here, prosodic organization and prosodic marking of semantic dependency relations on the one hand, and syntactic organization and complexity within clauses on the other.
+There are two messages to be learned from this study.
+First, complex structure in language does not appear at the moment of the inception of language, and not even at the point where the language functions effectively within a community.
+The second message is that different types of linguistic structure develop complexity in parallel as a language matures - here, prosodic organization and prosodic marking of semantic dependency relations on the one hand, and syntactic organization and complexity within clauses on the other.
 The grammatical structure of language in a community takes time to self-organize and emerge.
 But emerge it will.